JohnWhitamore/dataframes-python/README.md

 - 63 days (9 weeks)

 ### packages used
+`pathlib`: for managing load and write paths.
 `Numpy`: to load and re-shape .npz data.
 `Pandas`: widely used dataframe.
-`pathlib`: for managing load and write paths.
+`statsmodels`: analyse data.
+`matplotlib.pyplot`: plot charts.

 ### data/